vin136/100-days-of-DATA-SCIENCE/data-product.md

 STEP 0: Solve a business problem.

 Data Scientist's: Focus on speed of iteration and prototyping.
+Take a static file and iterate.
+Goal: Integrate into production.